davidvera13/learning-hibernate-jpa/Hibernate and Spring Data JPA/step13-database-relational-mapping/order-service/readme.md

 * Hibernate will reference this for schema generation only
 * It is not enforced nor generated if missing
 * When using schema migration tools like Liquibase or Flyway it is not needed

+### Flushing

+Flushing is the process of synchronizing the state of the persistence context with the underlying database.
+The EntityManager and the Hibernate Session expose a set of methods, through which the application developer can change the persistent state of an entity.

+The persistence context acts as a transactional write-behind cache, queuing any entity state change.
+Like any write-behind cache, changes are first applied in-memory and synchronized with the database during flush time.
+The flush operation takes every entity state change and translates it to an INSERT, UPDATE or DELETE statement.

+The flushing strategy is given by the flushMode of the current running Hibernate Session.
+Although JPA defines only two flushing strategies (AUTO and COMMIT), Hibernate has a much broader spectrum of flush types:

+* ALWAYS: Flushes the Session before every query;
+* AUTO: This is the default mode and it flushes the Session only if necessary;
+* COMMIT: The Session tries to delay the flush until the current Transaction is committed, although it might flush prematurely too;
+* MANUAL: The Session flushing is delegated to the application, which must call Session.flush() explicitly in order to apply the persistence context changes.
+By default, Hibernate uses the AUTO flush mode which triggers a flush in the following circumstances:

+* prior to committing a Transaction;
+* prior to executing a JPQL/HQL query that overlaps with the queued entity actions;
+* before executing any native SQL query that has no registered synchronization.

+### JPA Specific Cascade Types

+* ALL - propagates all operations
+* PERSIST - Will also save child objects (transient instances)
+* MERGE - Merge copies the state of a given object to the persistent object.
+MERGE includes child entities
+* REMOVE - Cascades delete operations to child objects
+* REFRESH - Cascades refresh operations to child objects
+* DETACH - Detaches child objects from persistence context

+### Hibernate Specific Cascade Types
+* DELETE - Same as JPA REMOVE
+* SAVE_UPDATE - Cascades Hibernate Save and Update operations to child objects
+* REPLICATE - Replicates child objects to second data source
+* LOCK - Reattaches entity and children to persistence context without refresh